microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ## Bind the MySQL database to the application

-As we did for CosmosDB in the previous section, create a service binding for the MySQL database to make it available to Azure Spring Cloud microservices.
+As we did for CosmosDB in the previous section, create a service binding for the MySQL database to make it available to Azure Spring Apps microservices.
 In the [Azure Portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):

-- Navigate to your Azure Spring Cloud instance
+- Navigate to your Azure Spring Apps instance
 - Click on Apps
 - Click on `weather-service`.
 - Click on "Service Bindings" and then on "Create Service Binding".